syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 [Table of contents](https://support.office.com/en-in/article/Create-a-table-of-contents-or-update-a-table-of-contents-eb275189-b93e-4559-8dd9-c279457bfd72#__create_a_table ) (TOC) is used to provide an outline of the Word document.
 By default table of contents will be created automatically from heading styles.

-You can add the TOC into the paragraph by specifying the LowerHeadingLevel and UpperHeadingLevel.
+You can add the TOC into the paragraph by specifying the `LowerHeadingLevel` and `UpperHeadingLevel`.
 The heading level range must be from 1 to 9.

 Basically TOC determines the TOC entries based on the TOC switches.